Dr John Di Saia, an orange county california plastic surgeon

 We see a few problems like these on occasion, but very rarely do we see all of them in one wound.
 We use sutures underneath the skin to hold tension, so we get much less Cross Hatching.
 We design our incisions to be more curved and even.

 Dr Di Saia performs reconstructive as well as cosmetic surgery.
-As skin cancer is very common (especially in Southern California), it is reasonable to at least mention it briefly here.
+As skin cancer is very common (especially in Southern California,) it is reasonable to cover it here.

 Skin cancers vary in severity from the relatively minor Basal Cell Cancer all the way to the potentially fatal Melanoma.
 There are two main aspects of skin cancer treatment:

 • Reconstruction - This is the repair of the defect created by the removal of the cancer.
 This can involve layered closure, skin grafting or local flaps.
 Local flaps involve the rearrangement of the nearby skin to allow coverage of the defect with similar tissue.
 Local flaps are most commonly used on the face, nose and ear and are considered "complicated reconstructive maneuvers" by your insurance company.
-We cannot guarantee that your insurance company will cover all of the costs of reconstructive surgery.
-Insurers often try to discount bills severely.
-Plastic surgeons are not cheap.
+We cannot guarantee that your insurance company will cover all of the costs of reconstructive surgery, but they usually cover it to some extent.

-It seems that we see a fair number of patients who have waited months to years to get treated.
-Skin cancers only very rarely go away without treatment.
-More often than not they get larger with time.
+We see a fair number of patients who have waited months to years to get treated.
+Skin cancers are much more likely to get larger over time than go away without treatment.
 Earlier treatment usually results in reduced scarring and chances of recurrence.
 Most skin cancers need to get quite large before they threaten life and limb.
 They much more commonly produce deformity.

 Take into account that skin cancer reconstruction is not cosmetic surgery.
 It is repair after cancer removal.
 In cancer reconstruction, patients more frequently end up with scarring and distortion than in cosmetic cases.
 A goal in plastic surgery is to try to minimize this disfigurement.
-This is why some patients will consider involving a plastic surgeon even if they end up paying more for it.
-Your dermatologist is more often than not focussed upon cure....as he/she should be.
+This is why some patients will consider involving a plastic surgeon in the first place.
+Your dermatologist is more often than not focused upon cure....as he/she should be.

 On Medical Insurance

 Over the past few years we have learned to be very non-committal on the issue of medical insurance.
-In the case of skin cancer, it is far more likely than in the cosmetic procedures seen on this site that insurance will "cover" the procedure.
+In the case of skin cancer, it is pretty likely that insurance will "cover" the procedure.
 Dr Di Saia sees a fair number of skin cancer cases some referred by Dermatologists (large cancers and cancers in sensitive areas (nose, face, ears)).
 Recently we have seen more patients refer themselves opting for a better appearance after surgery.

 Most insurance plans tend to restrict your access to plastic surgeons.
-At this point, Dr Di Saia takes no HMO plans.
-We still treat Medicare as well as insurance patients with "Out-of-Network" benefits, however our availability varies quite a bit for this type of work.
+At this point, Dr Di Saia is a provider for few HMO plans.
+We still treat Medicare as well as insurance patients with "Out-of-Network" benefits.
 Please call ahead for availability.

 MAIN